prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_overlay_new(const wchar_t* name, uint display_id,
     uint depth, uint offset_x, uint offset_y, uint width, uint height);
 ```
 The constructor creates a uniquely named Overlay Sink with given offsets and dimensions.
 Construction will fail if the name is currently in use.

-**Note: The Overlay Sink is only available on the Jetson platform.**
+**IMPORTANT:** The Overlay Sink is only available on the Jetson platform.

 **Parameters**
 * `name` - [in] unique name for the Overlay Sink to create.